Set Up a Cluster on Linux Systems#

 -

-Start the service#
+Step 4.3: Start the service#

-systemctl start thehive
+sudo systemctl start thehive

-This command initiates TheHive service, enabling S3 file storage functionality as configured.
+This command initiates TheHive service, enabling file storage functionality as configured.
 Make sure to execute this command on each node of TheHive cluster to ensure proper functionality across the entire setup.

-Below is a basic example of what should be added to the HAProxy configuration file, typically located at /etc/haproxy/haproxy.cfg
+Below is a basic example of what you should add to the HAProxy configuration file, typically located at /etc/haproxy/haproxy.cfg.
+This configuration should be consistent across all HAProxy instances:

 # Listen on all interfaces, on port 80/tcp